Kinnick01/Cabinet.java/README.md

  task:
 A method that gives back the amount of items of a given item.
+A method that gives back the amount of Cabinet parts.
 A method that gives back the amount of items of a given type of item.
 (GLASS_CUPS = 20) A method that gives back the LIST of  items of a given item on a given  cabinet part ( " on cup shelf :" GLASS_CUP, GLASS_CUP, GLASS_CUP, PLASTIC_CUP )